jaspector

 Monday–Friday inspections; walk-in consultation/staff hours 8:30 AM–3:00 PM. citeturn16view0

-Kansas City (Clay County portion) Building Permit FAQ
+Common questions about Kansas City (Clay County portion) permits

 Almost all new construction, additions, remodels, accessory structures, demolition, roofs, decks, pools, and trade work within the city or street right-of-way. citeturn16view0

-Typical processing time is The Development Process Guide frames typical timelines (roughly six weeks for standard applications after pre‐application meeting). citeturn17search0.
+Building permit processing times in Kansas City (Clay County portion), MO typically run The Development Process Guide frames typical timelines (roughly six weeks for standard applications after pre‐application meeting). citeturn17search0.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Kansas City (Clay County portion), MO.
 The following work is generally exempt: See Building Permit Exempt Work bulletin for small fences, certain electrical fixes, portable heaters, etc. citeturn19search0.
+When in doubt, confirm with the local building department before starting work.